 Objective 1: Elimination of chemical weapons stockpiles and chemical weapons production facilities (CWPFs) subject to the verification measures provided for in the Convention.

-- Results of all destruction activities related to elimination of chemical weapons and their production facilities, as confirmed by systematic verification in accordance with the Convention. - Results of destruction activities of abandoned chemical weapons (ACWs) and old chemical weapons (OCWs), as confirmed by verification in accordance with the Convention. - Results of conversion of CWPFs for purposes not prohibited under the Convention, as confirmed by verification in accordance with the Convention. - No undetected removal of chemical weapons except for destruction takes place at chemical weapons storage facilities (CWSFs), as confirmed during systematic verification of these facilities.

-- 100% of the destruction of chemical warfare agents verified during the year in one State Party at four CWDFs. - Verification of storage facilities for chemical weapons abandoned by Japan on the territory of China, including bilateral recovery and excavation activities for transparency purposes at sites.
+Indicators of achievement: Results of all destruction activities related to elimination of chemical weapons and their production facilities, as confirmed by systematic verification in accordance with the Convention.
+Results of destruction activities of abandoned chemical weapons (ACWs) and old chemical weapons (OCWs), as confirmed by verification in accordance with the Convention.
+Results of conversion of CWPFs for purposes not prohibited under the Convention, as confirmed by verification in accordance with the Convention.
+No undetected removal of chemical weapons except for destruction takes place at chemical weapons storage facilities (CWSFs), as confirmed during systematic verification of these facilities.
+Key outcomes: 100% of the destruction of chemical warfare agents verified during the year in one State Party at four CWDFs.
+Verification of storage facilities for chemical weapons abandoned by Japan on the territory of China, including bilateral recovery and excavation activities for transparency purposes at sites.
 Destruction of chemical weapons abandoned by Japan on the territory of China verified during the year by inspections at the ACW Mobile Destruction Facility and ACW Test Destruction Facility.
-Systematic verification of storage and destruction of OCWs conducted by way of inspections to OCW possessor States Parties. - Compliance with the Convention's requirements verified during the year by inspections at three converted facilities.

-Objective 2: Non-proliferation of chemical weapons, through the application of the verification and implementation measures provided for in the Convention, which also serve to build confidence between States Parties.

-- Assessment of the extent to which the inspection aims of systematic inspections of Schedule 1 facilities stipulated in the Convention were attained, taking into account the factors provided for in Part VI(E) of the Verification Annex to the Convention (hereinafter "the Verification Annex"). - Assessment of the extent to which the inspection aims of inspections of Schedule 2 facilities stipulated in the Convention were attained, taking into account the factors provided for in Part VII(B) of the Verification Annex. - Assessment of the extent to which the inspection aims of inspections of Schedule 3

-- Correctness of declarations in relation to Schedule 1 chemicals verified during the year, in accordance with Part VI(E) of the Verification Annex, by inspections at 11 (42.3%) of 26 inspectable facilities. - Activities in relation to Schedule 2 chemicals verified during the year in accordance with Part VII(B) of the Verification Annex, for compliance with the Convention and consistency with declared information, by inspections at 49 (24.4%) of 201 inspectable facilities. - Consistency of activities in relation to Schedule 3 chemicals with declared information verified during the year,
+Systematic verification of storage and destruction of OCWs conducted by way of inspections to OCW possessor States Parties.
+Compliance with the Convention's requirements verified during the year by inspections at three converted facilities. implementation measures provided for in the Cobetween States Parties. onvention, which also serve to build confidence Indicators of achievement: Assessment of the extent to which the inspection aims of systematic inspections of Schedule 1 facilities stipulated in the Convention were attained, taking into account the factors provided for in Part VI(E) of the Verification Annex to the Convention (hereinafter "the Verification Annex").
+Assessment of the extent to which the inspection aims of inspections of Schedule 2 facilities stipulated in the Convention were attained, taking into account the factors provided for in Part VII(B) of the Verification Annex.
+Assessment of the extent to which the Key outcomes: Correctness of declarations in relation to Schedule 1 chemicals verified during the year, in accordance with Part VI(E) of the Verification Annex, by inspections at 11 (42.3%) of 26 inspectable facilities.
+Activities in relation to Schedule 2 chemicals verified during the year in accordance with Part VII(B) of the Verification Annex, for compliance with the Convention and consistency with declared information, by inspections at 49 (24.4%) of 201 inspectable facilities.
+Consistency of activities in relation to Schedule 3 chemicals with declared facilities stipulated in the Convention were attained, taking into account the factors provided for in Part VIII(B) of the Verification Annex.

-- facilities stipulated in the Convention were attained, taking into account the factors provided for in Part VIII(B) of the Verification Annex. - Assessment of the extent to which the inspection aims of inspections of other chemical production facilities (OCPFs) stipulated in the Convention were attained, taking into account the factors provided for in Part IX(B) of the Verification Annex. - Assessment of the extent to which the inspection aims of CIs were attained, taking into account the factors provided for in Part X(B, C, D) of the Verification Annex. - Assessment of the extent to which incidents involving the use of chemical weapons are continuing or increasing.
+- Assessment of the extent to which the inspection aims of inspections of other chemical production facilities (OCPFs) stipulated in the Convention were attained, taking into account the factors provided for in Part IX(B) of the Verification Annex. - Assessment of the extent to which the inspection aims of CIs were attained, taking into account the factors provided for in Part X(B, C, D) of the Verification Annex. - Assessment of the extent to which incidents involving the use of chemical weapons are continuing or increasing.